 By the time you spoon it over cooked spaghetti and bury it in shredded cheese, you’ll be a believer.

 In any case, Skyline has the ultimate Cincinnati Chili recipe and all the ways you might want to eat it.
 If you’re not living in Ohio, though, you can easily recreate this classic at home.

 3-Way: Spaghetti, Chili, Cheese.

-5-Way: Spaghetti, Chili, Cheese AND Onions.
+5-Way: Spaghetti, Chili, Cheese, Onions AND Beans.

 The beans are dark red kidney beans.
 The cheese is shredded cheddar.
 The onions are white and raw.

 Not pictured but always a good idea: oyster crackers!